DavidEsdrs/image-processing/README.md

 go run main.go -i [input] -o [output] -nn [factor]
 ```

 **Note**: The factor of resize must be > 0.
-Note that the algorithm applied is the `nearest neighbor`, which is knowm to give pixelated results
+Note that the algorithm applied is the `nearest neighbor`, which is known to give pixelated results

 Examplo: